Advice to sports facilities on contract tracing.

 This advice provides guidance to Providers about their responsibilities to retain certain information from people participating in their activities to assist the Ministry of Health if contact tracing is required.

-Providers may choose to open at Alert Level 2.
-A Provider can only open if they are able to meet the WorkSafe Guidelines for COVID-19 and adhere to the COVID-19 Public Health Response Act 2020, the COVID-19 Public Health Response (Alert Level 2) Order 2020 and any other legal requirements at Alert Level 2.
+Providers may able to open at Alert Level 3 or may choose to open at Alert Level 2.
+A Provider can only open if they are able to meet the WorkSafe Guidelines for COVID-19 and adhere to the COVID-19 Public Health Response Act 2020, COVID-19 Public Health Response (Alert Levels 3 and 2) Order 2020 and any other legal requirements at Alert Level 2 and 3.

 Requirements of providers

-This information can be hard copy or electronic and must record all individuals (including staff and contractors) who have visited your facility on every day that you have been open at Alert Level 2.
+This information can be hard copy or electronic and must record all individuals (including staff and contractors) who have visited your facility on every day that you have been open at Alert Level 2 or 3.
 It must include the following information for each individual:

 - Time in (and where possible, time out)